stankur/Challenge-Breaker-App/README.md

 that we are equipped to fight the things we fear.
 It gives us courage to walk into the dark with trust in perseverance.

-***What push people who love challenges away from challenges?***
+***How do we tackle challenges?***

-- the challenge might be not challenging enough to be interesting
+- if we are sure that we are equipped to solve the challenge, we immediately solve it.

-- the challenge might seem unsolvable
+- if the challenge seem to big, we break them down into smaller pieces

-This project aims to structure challenge into a form where users could get a broad overview of the steps to be taken, and get more detailed steps when they feel lost and confused.
+This project aims to help users break down their challenges into smaller and more manageable pieces.